samdrew/betaflight_gazebo/README.md

 ## Prerequisites

-Gazebo Garden or Harmonic is supported on Ubuntu 22.04 (Jammy).
+Gazebo Ionic, Garden or Harmonic is supported on Ubuntu 22.04 (Jammy).
 Harmonic is recommended.
 If you are running Ubuntu as a virtual machine you will need at least Ubuntu 20.04 in order to have the OpenGL support required for the